 The images are printed on antique toned card stock, and hand-placed into traditional photo-album corners, some eighteen pages of them.
 They range from individual plant studies to production art for whole scenes.
 Many of them are exceptionally beautiful, all of them are delightful and indicative of the effort and imagination that has gone into the making of the film; visual ideas that have been carried out by a team of designers, illustrators, model makers, puppet makers and animators, evidently devoted to (obsessed with) crafting Coraline’s world with uncanny detail, visual texture and other-worldly delight.

 Missing, unfortunately, are credits for the images, particularly the illustrations.
-I know that the superb illustrator Tadhiro Uesugi has done a number of illustrations for the production of the film, and I believe the illustration I’ve chosen above, bottom, is reliably one of his, the others I’m less sure of.
+I know that the superb illustrator Tadhiro Uesugi has done a number of illustrations for the production of the film, and I believe the illustration I’ve chosen above, bottom, is reliably one of his, and I recognized some as the work of Chris Turnham, the others I’m less sure of.
 His own web site doesn’t seem to make mention of the project.
 Hopefully more of the actual production art will be made available, and eventually released as a book that everyone can buy.

 In the meanwhile, I’ve done something I essentially never do and posted a large number of images here from the “unboxing” of the Coraline Mystery Box, starting with the box itself and running through the pages of images.
 My apologies for the limited quality and lighting in my photographs, but I don’t have the facilities or time at the moment to do better, I’ll try to replace them in the future if I can.

 The one thing that was a bit anti-climactic after the amazing package, was the coraline.com web site, to which I (and you) now have a key (“BUTTONEYES”), that provides access to a short promo film showing the assembly of some of the models, and clips from the film, to the tune of early 1960’s “here is your modern kitchen” music.